remnrem/luna-doc/docs/ref/fir-filters.md

 This command does not depend on any EDFs to be present, and so can be run without a sample-list or EDF (see the example below).

+<h3>Methods</h3>

+Filter design parameters — including filter order (number of taps), frequency response at each frequency bin, and impulse response coefficients — are computed analytically from the specified window method and cutoff frequencies without requiring EDF data.
+The frequency response is evaluated across the full Nyquist range at the specified sample rate, enabling verification of passband flatness, transition bandwidth, and stopband attenuation before filter application.

 <h3>Parameters</h3>

 | Parameter | Example | Description |